GuyBaele/SpreadGL/README.md

 4. Start the Project
 * npm start

-# Processing Tree Files
+# Processing MCC Tree Files
 Note: Please make sure that you have already installed Python 3.
-1. Drag the folder of TreeProcessingTool to the directory where the MCC tree and its location list (optional) are situated.
+1. Drag or copy the contents of the scripts folder to the directory where the maximum clade credibility (MCC) tree and its location list (optional) are situated.
+More information regarding the different scripts can be found in the README of the scripts folder.
-2. Install required python packages in a new terminal at the folder of TreeProcessingTool.
+2. Install the required python packages in a new terminal in the scripts folder.
 You only have to do it once.
 * pip install -r requirements.txt
 3. Check the descriptions of arguments.
 * python3 main.py --help
-4. Process the corresponding tree.
+4. Process the MCC tree you want to visualise.
 * python3 main.py --tree B.1.1.7_England.MCC.tree --date yyyy-mm-dd --location coordinates --type csv
 * python3 main.py --tree YFV.MCC.tree --date yyyy-mm-dd --location location1,location2
 * python3 main.py --tree PEDV_China.MCC.tree --date yyyy-mm-dd --location location --list Capital_Coordinates_Involved_Provinces.csv